BrandonPCollins/Project-3/README.md

 For my validator testing I made use of PEP8online.com.
 It returned various errors relating to the ASCII art and my use of # in-line comments, though I wasn't certain how to remedy those and they had no effect on the functionality of the code so they were acceptable.

-It also helpfully noted the massive amount of white space my code contained, which I promptly removed.
+It also helpfully noted the massive amount of white space my code contained, which I promptly removed via an auto-formatter.

 ## Bugs